 Indianapolis Spousal Maintenance Attorney

 If you have filed for divorce, or intend to do so, the subject of spousal maintenance can be a source of considerable anxiety.
 This can be a major concern whether you are the husband or the wife.

 How much can one party afford to continue to support the other and still manage to meet his own obligations?
 How big is the gap between the resources the wife enjoyed while married and what she can expect after the divorce?
 Can maintenance commitments be changed if the circumstances of one spouse change?
 These are difficult questions, and even if a divorce is proceeding amicably these concerns may lead to unpleasant disputes.

-At Trapp Law, LLC, we understand the sensitive nature of spousal maintenance issues and the importance of protecting the best interests of everyone who is involved in a divorce case.
-Indianapolis family law attorney Angela Trapp has extensive experience in handling these cases.
+At Trapp Law, LLC, our Indianapolis spousal maintenance lawyer understands the sensitive nature of spousal maintenance issues and the importance of protecting the best interests of everyone who is involved in a divorce case.
+Indianapolis family law attorney Angela Trapp has extensive family law experience in handling these cases.
 She understands what is at stake and will take every possible measure to avoid a contentious future with your ex-spouse.
 Contact her office today for immediate assistance in this important matter.

 Indiana Law and Alimony

 Indiana law does not recognize the concept of alimony, but frames post-divorce obligations in terms of “spousal maintenance.”
 The law presumes that each of the parties in the divorce will continue to support themselves by working after the marriage ends.

 However, the law does allow for spousal maintenance in specific circumstances.
 Any ruling regarding this issue includes prescribing how long the maintenance will continue.